Stoejmaskiner/.github/profile/README.md

 - Submit an issue on the [*all-plugins*](../../../all-plugins) page to submit plugin ideas or governance issues
 - Fork one of my plugins to resolve an issue and open a pull request.
 You probably need to be familiar with the [Rust](https://rust-lang.org) programming language and the [NIH-plug](https://github.com/robbert-vdh/nih-plug) framework.

+Some areas I currently don't have time to work on are:
+- MacOS builds of my plugins
+- DevOps
+- Deeply customized UIs

 For bugs related to [FunDSP](https://github.com/SamiPerttu/fundsp), [NIH-plug](https://github.com/robbert-vdh/nih-plug) or [Vizia](https://github.com/vizia/vizia), refer to their respective repositories and their contribution policies.